dbeley/steam_stats/README.md

 ## get_ids.py

-Export the ids of a either all games, owned games or wishlisted games of a steam user.
+Export the ids of all Steam games, owned games or wishlisted games of a steam user.

 ```
 python get_ids.py -h